Gain Insights from your Customer and Potential Customer Data

 Target group analysis is particularly effective with geomarketing.
 Geomarketing links comprehensive target group information to objective methodology and to easy interpretation of results.
 This is because the software processes the results of the analysis and displays these on a map, clearly and intuitively.
 Graphics supplement the presentation of the digital map.

-WIGeoGIS has been performing target group analyses for numerous companies over many years, supporting them with software for desktop and Web based geodata, with digital maps and with market data.
+WIGeoGIS has been performing target group analyses for numerous companies over many years, supporting them with software (typically online GIS, or, according to your requirements, for desktop) and Web based geodata, with digital maps and with market data.

 Simply contact us!